lucarager/CS2-NetworkTools/NetworkTools.Mod/Properties/LongDescription.md

-**The mod is available as an UNLISTED mod on PDXMods.
-We will be on the honor system.
-Please do NOT publicly share the direct link to the mod.
-This is both to safeguard players and myself.
-Keeping the link private helps me manage the stress and workload.
-It ensures that only people that have read this disclaimer and know what they are doing are using the mod.
-Be cool!**

 # Network Tools: The Network Manipulation Toolkit

 The spiritual successor to the popular [Network Multitool](https://steamcommunity.com/sharedfiles/filedetails/?id=2560782729) for Cities: Skylines 1, rebuilt from the ground up for CS2.